riotnrrd-eu/riotnrrd-eu.github.io/_posts/2017-01-14-What-is-Twitter-for?.markdown

 Didn’t we go through all of this [last time]({% post_url 2014-05-06-I-have-come-not-to-bury-Twitter,-but-to-praise-it %})?

 > Twitter is not a social network.
 Not primarily, anyway.
-It’s better described as a social media platform, with the emphasis on “media platform."
+It’s better described as a social media platform, with the emphasis on "media platform."
 And media platforms should not be judged by the same metrics as social networks.
 > Social networks connect people with one another.
-Those connections tend to be reciprocal. […]
+Those connections tend to be reciprocal. \[…\]
 > Media platforms, by contrast, connect publishers with their public.
 Those connections tend not to be reciprocal.

 ## Now what?